andrew henderson menu

 global citizen in the 21st century… and how you can join the movement.

-Are UAE Free Zone Companies Still Tax-Free?
+UAE Corporate Tax: Are UAE Free Zone Companies Tax-Free?

 Finance

-Indulgent, fascinating, and progressive are just some of the words you could use to describe Dubai, the jewel in the crown of the United Arab Emirates (UAE).
-With its unfeasibly large skyscrapers, gigantic shopping malls, high-end apartments, luxury supercars, and zero personal tax, it’s little wonder Dubai is a hot destination for expats.
+Indulgent, fascinating and progressive – those are just some of the words you could use to describe Dubai, the jewel in the crown of the United Arab Emirates (UAE).

-The UAE is also one of the world’s fastest-growing business destinations.
-Its approach to making business easy to conduct, world-class infrastructure, strong government support and strategic location attract entrepreneurs from across the globe.
+Its approach to making business easy to conduct, combined with world-class infrastructure, strong government support and a strategic location, attracts entrepreneurs from across the globe.

 UAE companies tax